I fearfully opened the email.

 Not your typical self-help or how-to book, The Happy Student wouldn’t just hype readers up or make them experience a temporary surge of motivation.

 Instead, it would empower them to find enduring success and fulfillment.
-It wouldn’t merely be an inspirational book; it would equip readers with precious life skills that young adults need to thrive.
+It wouldn’t merely be an inspirational book; it would equip readers with the precious life skills that young adults need to thrive.

 The Happy Student would be based on my personal experiences.